 This is not an ineffective and confusing "cookie consent" popup but a complete set of features that address all the problems that arise when true ePrivacy solutions are implemented.
 Compliant implementations exist for all EU Member States including all the interpretations of consent using the latest CNIL, ICO and Article 29 Working Party guidance as well as early implementations of the forthcoming amended Dutch law.

-Web publisher can build trust by only using tracking or user-identifying data when consent has been given CookieQ can be configured to automatically remove first-party cookies, specified third-parties and other storage on all the domains where consent has not been given or it has been revoked, and shows a consent icon to users to give them the ability to change their settings at any time.
+Web publishers can build trust by only using tracking or collecting user-identifying data when consent has been given, for example as part of the log-in process.
+CookieQ can be configured to automatically remove first-party cookies, specified third-parties and other storage on all the domains where consent has not been given or it has been revoked, and shows a consent icon to users to give them the ability to change their settings at any time.
 Consent can be optionally registered for arbitrary categories of cookies, like "functional" or "analytics", and can, if required, be applied to individual cookies and third-parties.
 Because user consent can be applied across multiple domains there is no need to bombard users with pointless repeated requests

 We have been active members of the W3C Tracking Protection Working Group for many years and have always supported Do Not Track standard so that the default consent status can be amended depending on the state of the DNT header.
 For browsers that support it, such as Microsoft's Internet Explorer 11, the DNT UGE (User Granted Exception) is used to signal explicit consent to your embedded 3rd party content servers, again across multiple domains.

 Our built in tag management system can selectively enable 3rd-party content dependent on user consent.
 Alternatively other Tag Management systems can also be used (such as Google or Ensighten Tag Management) with user consent communicated using configurable properties and events on standard data layer objects.